Get answers to the most commonly asked questions about tuition.

 Each academic year, the university works hard to dedicate new resources toward its financial aid programs by aggressively working to restrain cost increases while spending current resources in the most productive manner.
 Despite our best efforts to contain costs where possible, there arises a need to raise new tuition dollars each fiscal year.

-During these challenging times, the university has worked to become more efficient, reduce expenses and keep our tuition increase as low as possible.
-Since April university leadership team has voluntarily reduced their salaries, instituted a voluntary furlough program, frozen all reserve funds in the colleges and units, halted travel and tuition reimbursement for non-UM programs, stopped all non-essential construction work and reduced expenditures on utilities, general supplies, vendor services and other non-critical expenses.
+During these challenging times, the university has continued to pursue operational efficiencies and cost reductions to keep tuition increases as low as possible.
+During FY21 our leadership team voluntarily reduced their salaries, instituted a voluntary staff furlough program, froze all reserve funds in the colleges and units, halted campus travel and staff tuition reimbursement for non-UM programs, stopped all non-essential construction work and reduced expenditures on utilities, general supplies, vendor services and other non-critical expenses.
+These changes enabled us to successfully manage our resources during the pandemic and present the Regents with a balanced budget for FY22.

-We remain committed to offering financial aid programs that make a UM-Dearborn education accessible and affordable to all qualified students..
+We remain committed to offering financial aid programs that make a UM-Dearborn education accessible and affordable to all qualified students.
 As illustrated by the chart below, which reflects the percentage change in our two largest budget drivers.
-Each year we have significantly increased the financial aid percentage increase beyond the tuition increase in an effort to offer support to as many UM-Dearborn students as possible, while the state of Michigan support change has been minimal.
-89 percent of our state allocation goes to financial aid.
+Each year through FY21, the financial aid percentage increase has been greater than or equal to the tuition increase in an effort to offer support to as many UM-Dearborn students as possible, while the state of Michigan support change has been minimal.
+In FY22, the financial aid budget remained consistent despite decreased enrollment expectations, resulting in more financial aid per student.
+88 percent of our state allocation goes to financial aid.

 Even when faced with rising energy costs, increasing health care costs, ongoing costs related to software applications, more robust technology investments, and campus deferred maintenance projects, UM-Dearborn has successfully managed to redirect almost $8 million in costs over the past eleven years to expenditures with the highest budget priority.